-There are more than 300 restaurants participating this time around, and we scouted the best and most exciting deals to be found.
+There are more than 400 restaurants participating this summer, and we scoured the lineup for the best and most exciting deals to be found.
 If you’re looking for a particular spot not on this list, or you simply feel like perusing, you can find the full list of Summer Restaurant Week menus here.
-(And for a very handy neighborhood breakdown of participating restaurants, step right this way.)

 RECOMMENDED: The best restaurants in Los Angeles